mbjarland/clj-zip-meta/README.md

 The keys in the above map have a one-to-one correspondence to the [zip file specification](https://pkware.cachefly.net/webdocs/casestudies/APPNOTE.TXT).
 Please see the specification for details on the interpretation of the fields etc.

-There are also methods for fixing a zip file with extra bytes prepended and writing changes to the zip file meta-data.
+There are also methods for fixing a zip file with extra bytes prepended and writing changes to the zip file meta-data (`repair-zip-with-preamble-bytes`).
 I will try to document and polish these up some time soon.

+# TODO
+The performance of the zip file parsing is not what it could be.
+Will look into this whenever I get a chance.

 # Intent